mei-friend/mei-friend.github.io/_docs/advanced/dev.md

     <figcaption class="figure-caption">Raising an issue on GitHub allows you to file a bug report, to request a new feature, or to make a contribution to the list of publically available repertoire.</figcaption>
 </figure>

+It is important that you provide all the required information to reproduce the (mal-)function on our systems.
+The issue templates provide a clear structure of what precise information to fill in.

 ## Running mei-friend on your system

 If you want to run and test your own version of mei-friend on your system, please follow the instructions at [INSTALL.md](https://github.com/mei-friend/mei-friend/blob/develop/INSTALL.md).